Bill Cunningham (judge): Education

-Early judicial career
+Judicial career

 Cunningham served the court system in several capacities before entering his judicial career.
 He was the Eddyville city attorney from 1974 to 1991 and public defender for the Kentucky State Penitentiary from 1974 to 1976.
 He served as Commonwealth's Attorney for the 56th Judicial District from 1976 to 1988.
 During his tenure in that position, he was voted the Outstanding Commonwealth Attorney of Kentucky by his peers.

 Cunningham also served as a hearing officer for the Kentucky Board of Claims from 1981 to 1985 and as a trial commissioner for the Lyon County District court from 1989 to 1992.

 Cunningham served as a circuit court judge for 15 years.
 He was elected to the Circuit Court Bench in November 1991 to serve the 56th Judicial Circuit, which consists of Caldwell, Livingston, Lyon and Trigg counties.
 He was re-elected in 1999 and served as circuit judge until January 2007.

 He was elected in 2006 to a seat on the Kentucky Supreme Court.
 He retired on February 1, 2019, after a 40-year judicial career.